 Usually a novelty search is required.
 The are two parts to such a search: a literature search (catalogs, web sites, magazines, etc.), which the inventor or patent attorney can perform, and a search of issued patents and published applications, which you should have a patent attorney do.

 Can I do my own patent search on the internet?
-You can do a preliminary search of your invention on the U.S. Patent and Trademark Office's web site, among others, which can supplement, if not replace, a conventional search.
+You can do a preliminary search of your invention on the U.S. Patent and Trademark Office's patent search site, among others, which can supplement, if not replace, a conventional search.
 Such a search is limited in several ways:

 There is a Google Patents (beta) search engine available, which, at least theoretically, is keyword-searchable for any patent in the database.
 Drawing images are available without the need for additional viewer plug-ins, and the entire patent can be downloaded in PDF format.
 In practice, however, our experience has been that keyword searching in this system is not particularly reliable - the text for older patents is apparently created by OCR of blurry scans, and often results in gibberish.
 It's worth a try, though.